rakutenanalytics/ios-rakutenanalytics/README.md

 **Note**: If you have implmenented a @ref analytics-custom-tracker "custom tracker" ensure that you have added your tracker to the manager before calling the set endpoint function.

 @subsection analytics-configure-location Location tracking
-@warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
+@warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `true`.
 Instead, it passively monitors location updates captured by your application.
 @warning Your app must first request permission to use location services for a valid reason, as shown in Apple's [CoreLocation documentation](https://developer.apple.com/documentation/corelocation?language=objc). **Monitoring the device location for no other purpose than tracking will get your app rejected by Apple.**
 @warning See the [Location and Maps Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/CoreLocation/CoreLocation.html) for more information on how to request location updates.